ehernandez-xk/protobuf-example/README.md

 ## Practical Golang: Using Protobuffs

-In this example I will use Marshal and Unmarshal using protobuf instead of json.
+In this example I use Marshal and Unmarshal using protobuf instead of json.

 ## generate pb.go